 Throughout Dr. Montessori’s studies, she learned that music was a crucial part of early childhood education.
 Not only should music be taught independently, but it should be used to teach other subjects as well.
 She decided that music should play a part in every aspect of learning.

-Dr. Montessori’s husband felt similarly about music.
+Dr. Montessori’s son felt similarly about music.
 Like Maria, he explained that music was a fundamental part of society.
 Each group of people or nations experienced music differently and taught their ancestral songs to their children.
 These songs no doubt had a significant impact on the children’s learning abilities later on.

 “Music… formed part of the sacred heritage that each group…transmitted to their children.”“Man’s Spiritual Expressions: Language and Music” by Mario Montessori (Source)